-The Company will need to raise additional funds to advance its property portfolio and to fund 2013 exploration programs for the Elephant Mountain Property in Alaska; the Bandito Property in the Yukon; the Pardo and Flint Lake Joint Ventures in Ontario, and the Rattlesnake-Natrona Property in Wyoming.
-Management is also evaluating other potential mineral exploration projects for acquisition.
-The Company will also need to raise additional funds to fund exploration on new acquisitions, and to meet its future estimated overhead expenditures.
-Additional funding would also allow for the acquisition and aggressive funding of potential new acquisitions in a climate where opportunities exist but must be evaluated efficiently in a competitive environment.
-The Company is working to secure those funds from conventional equity financing sources, from private investors, through farmouts of existing properties in the Company's portfolio and from strategic partnerships.
+The Company will need to raise additional funds to advance its property portfolio and to fund 2013 exploration field programs for the Rattlesnake-Natrona Property in Wyoming, the Elephant Mountain Property in Alaska, and the Pardo and Flint Lake Joint Ventures in Ontario.
+Furthermore, a compilation of current data and office studies for the Bandito Property, Yukon and acquisition evaluations will need to be funded.
+The Company will also need to raise additional funds to meet its future estimated overhead expenditures.
+The Company is working to secure those funds from conventional equity financing sources, from private investors, through farm-outs of existing properties in the Company's portfolio and from strategic partnerships.
 Failure to raise such funds on a timely basis could cause the Company to suspend its operations and eventually to forfeit or sell its interest in its properties.